-of a polyherbal formulation, Bobwell® popular among the natives for the management of diabetes mellitus (DM).
+Objective: This study evaluated acute and sub-acute toxicities in rodents and microbial purity of a polyherbal formulation, Bobwell® popular among the natives for the management of diabetes mellitus (DM).
 It was prepared with unspecified quantities of the following plant materials viz.
 Gongronema latifolium.
-Garcinia kola, Vernonia amgydalina, Sphenocentrum jollyanum, and Kigelia Africana leaves.
+Garcinia kola, Vernonia amgydalina, Sphenocentrum jollyanum and Kigelia Africana leaves.

 Material and Methods: Microbial purity was evaluated on some bacterial and fungal organisms using appropriate diagnostic media.
-Toxicity of the polyherbal preparation was evaluated in Swiss albino mice by administering to the animals graded oral doses of the lyophilized preparation in the ranges of 1.0 to 20.0 g/kg body weight and observed for changes.
-Wistar rats were also fed with different doses of the lyophilized formulation for 25 days and the effects on the biochemical profiles and haematological parameters were evaluated.
-Results: The purity evaluation test revealed presence of some bacterial organisms with the load within officially acceptable limits except Escherichia coli having a load of 1.50x102 cfu/ml while no fungal organisms were observed.
-The median acute toxicity value (LD50) of the polyherbal medicine was determined to be 15.2 g/kg body weight.
-Significant increase (p 0.05) was observed in the body weight in the group treated with the highest dose of the formulation compared to the control.
+Toxicity of the polyherbal preparation was evaluated in Swiss albino mice by administering to the animals graded oral doses of the lyophilized preparation in the ranges of 1.0 to 20.0 g/kg body weight (bwt) and observed for changes.
+Wistar rats were also fed with different doses of the lyophilized formulation for 30 days and the effects on the biochemical profiles and haematological parameters were evaluated.

+Results: The purity evaluation test revealed presence of some bacterial organisms with the load within officially acceptable limits except Escherichia coli having a load of 1.50×10^2 cfu/ml while no fungal organisms were observed.
+The median acute toxicity value (LD50) of the polyherbal medicine was determined to be 15.2 g/kg bwt.
+There was significant increase ($P \le 0.05$) in the body weight of the animals treated with the highest dose of the formulation compared to the control.
 The biochemical parameters showed marked decrease in the plasma glucose level compared to the control.
 Increase in creatinine level was observed only in the animals that received the highest dose of the formulation while aspartate aminotransferase (AST) decreased significantly.
-Alanine aminotransferase (ALT) on the other hand increased significantly at the highest dose.
-The photomicrograph of hepatic tissue showed focal necro-
+On the other hand, alanine aminotransferase (ALT) exhibited significant increased ($P \le 0.05$) at the highest dose.
+The photomicrograph of hepatic tissue showed focal necro-inflammation around the portal hepatics.
+There was marked increase in the haemoglobin level and in the red blood cells (RBC) count at the highest doses.
+There was also significant increase in white blood cells (WBC).